JiminyKroket/Invhud/README.md

 Major rework on inventoryhud.
 Will no longer support individual inventorytype.lua files (i.e. trunk.lua, property.lua, player.lua).
 Code condensed specifically for my development.

+Copy your cash.png and rename it to money.png to have picture for cash in inventory

 To open another player inventory you will need to call from client side TriggerEvent('invhud:openPlayerInventory', GetPlayerServerId(closestPlayer), GetPlayerName(closestPlayer)) or from server side TriggerClientEvent('invhud:openPlayerInventory', targetPlayerServerId, targetPlayerName)